nichwrig/DI-Notes/Elsevier Impact Conference.md

 - This is not worth my time.
 I'm hoping for an opportunity to figure out what in the hell this is for and how I can benefit from being here, but now that is not going to happen.

 JFC: this is some uninteresting non-relevant shit. :/.

+### Publishing Journals
+- some more useless boring bs.
 -